Eric D. Miller: Federal judicial service

 On July 13, 2018, President Donald Trump announced his intent to nominate Miller to serve as a United States Circuit Judge of the United States Court of Appeals for the Ninth Circuit.
 On July 19, 2018, his nomination was sent to the Senate.
 President Trump nominated Miller to the seat vacated by Judge Richard C. Tallman, who assumed senior status on March 3, 2018.
-On October 24, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
+On October 24, 2018, while the Senate was not in session, a hearing on his nomination was held before the Senate Judiciary Committee with only two Republican Senators present, not the Chair, and no Democrats.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Miller for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
 On February 25, 2019, the Senate invoked cloture on his nomination by a 51–46 vote, and on the following day, voted to confirm him by a 53–46 vote.
 He received his judicial commission on March 4, 2019.

 His appointment was noteworthy as his home state senators (Patty Murray and Maria Cantwell, of Washington) did not support his nomination and refused to return their blue slips in order to show their objection to it.
 He was the first federal judicial nominee to be so confirmed.

 On April 7, 2020, Miller joined an opinion written by Milan Smith ruling that aliens detained for six months or more must be granted bond hearings.